Silicone Breast Implant Lawsuit

 If a person dies from complications from a drug, family members may be able to recover damages for the wrongful death of their loved one, including:

 - Loss of companionship

 If the conduct of a company is found to be highly reckless, punitive damages may be awarded to punish the company and deter similar conduct in the future.
-If a doctor diagnosed you with an autoimmune disorder or leaking implant, please speak to us to learn more about your rights.
+If a doctor diagnosed you with ALCL and you have breast implants, please speak to us to learn more about your rights.

 The Michael Brady Lynch Firm is currently accepting cases in all 50 states.
 Please use the form on this page or call toll-free 24 hours a day at 877-513-9517.